YABG (yet another blog/gallery)

 Controlled and Precise targeting of notifications

 Any app that spams you with notifications tends to get you annoyed.
 You’d rather mute the app than engage with it.
 Quality here matters more than quantity.
-How often you interact with a notification is an engagement metrics that PMs and Devs are definitely monitoring + optimizing for.
+How often you interact with a notification is an engagement metric that PMs and Devs are definitely monitoring + optimizing for.

 A worst case, brute force algorithm that can be implemented right now is to just predict when would a particular user be bored? & what topic to suggest to them.
 This data is already available to you - historical data of when a user logs into the app, A current list of topics that they frequently engage with, what friends they follow the most.